Hong Kong steps up security on Tiananmen anniversary, Taiwan decries suppression | Law-Order

 "To remember is to resist," prominent Chinese human rights lawyer Teng Biao told Reuters from the United States.
 "If nobody remembers, the suffering of the people will never stop and the perpetrators will continue their crimes with impunity."
 Chinese authorities ban any public commemoration of the event on the mainland, and the Hong Kong authorities have clamped down too.

+Activists have been jailed, the alliance that organised the annual vigil disbanded, the June 4th Museum closed its physical location and reopened online and two universities removed the Pillar of Shame - an artwork of anguished human torsos - and the Goddess of Democracy statues from their campuses.
+Hong Kong has banned the annual vigil since 2020, citing coronavirus restrictions.
+Some democracy campaigners accuse authorities of using those rules to suppress activism, a claim that officials reject.

 Current COVID-19 restrictions allow up to eight people to dine together, though gatherings outside are capped at four people.
-Last year, police blocked off the Hong Kong park to prevent people gathering to commemorate the anniversary and arrested the planned vigil's organiser.
+Last year, police blocked off the Hong Kong park to prevent people from gathering to commemorate the anniversary and arrested the planned vigil's organizer.

 In Chinese-claimed but staunchly democratic Taiwan, where public commemorations are due on Saturday in Taipei, President Tsai Ing-wen decried the "collective memory of June 4 being systematically erased in Hong Kong".
 "But we believe that such brute force cannot erase people's memories," she posted on her Facebook and Instagram pages.
 "When democracy is threatened and authoritarianism in the world is expanding, we need to uphold democratic values."